-On 28 May 2014, the International Accounting Standards Board (IASB), as a result of the joint project with the US Financial Accounting Standards Board (FASB), issued IFRS 15, Revenue from Contracts with Customers.
-Application of the standard is mandatory for annual reporting periods starting from 1 January 2017 onward (though there is currently a proposal to defer this date to 1 January 2018) and earlier application is permitted.
+In May 2014, the International Accounting Standards Board (the Board), issued International Financial Reporting Standard (IFRS®) 15, Revenue from Contracts with Customers.
+Application became mandatory for annual reporting periods starting from 1 January 2018, although earlier application was permitted.

-The core principle of IFRS 15 is that an entity shall recognise revenue from the transfer of promised good or services to customers at an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods and services.
-The standard introduces a five-step model for the recognition of revenue.
+The core principle of IFRS 15 is that an entity shall recognise revenue from the transfer of promised goods or services to customers at an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods and services.

-Step two requires the identification of the separate performance obligations in the contract.
-This is often referred to as ‘unbundling’, and is done at the beginning of a contract.
-The key factor in identifying a separate performance obligation is the distinctiveness of the good or service, or a bundle of goods or services.
+Step two requires the identification of the performance obligations in the contract.
+Contracts can have more than one performance obligation and each one must be identified separately.
+This is sometimes referred to as ‘unbundling’ and is done at the beginning of a contract.
+The key factor in identifying a separate performance obligation is the distinctiveness of the good or service, or bundle of goods or services.
 A good or service is distinct if the customer can benefit from the good or service on its own or together with other readily available resources and it is separately identifiable from other elements of the contract.

 IFRS 15 requires that a series of distinct goods or services that are substantially the same with the same pattern of transfer, to be regarded as a single performance obligation.
 A good or service which has been delivered may not be distinct if it cannot be used without another good or service that has not yet been delivered.
 Similarly, goods or services that are not distinct should be combined with other goods or services until the entity identifies a bundle of goods or services that is distinct.
 IFRS 15 provides indicators rather than criteria to determine when a good or service is distinct within the context of the contract.
 This allows management to apply judgment to determine the separate performance obligations that best reflect the economic substance of a transaction.